-(a)(3)(i) The following public use areas, portions of public use areas, and/or public facilities within the Park are closed to consumption of alcoholic beverages, and/or to the possession of a bottle, can or other receptacle containing an alcoholic beverage that is open, or has been opened, or whose seal has been broken or the contents of which have been partially removed:

-Consumption of alcoholic beverages is prohibited on Park trails, roads, or in parking areas including the Visitor Parking Lot, Staff Parking Lot, and Corn Crib field where overflow parking takes place.
+(a)(3)(i) The following public use areas, portions of public use areas, and/or public facilities within the Park are closed to consumption of alcoholic beverages, and/or to the possession of a bottle, can or other receptacle containing an alcoholic beverage that is open, or has been opened, or whose seal has been broken or the contents of which have been partially removed: Consumption of alcoholic beverages is prohibited in parking areas including the Visitor Parking Lot, Staff Parking Lot, and Corn Crib field where overflow parking takes place.

-Determination: The Park is closed to alcohol consumption in parking areas and on trails because such activity is inappropriate considering the other uses of the Park, impacts to the visitor experience for other visitors, and safety concerns within visitor circulation routes and on/near roadways.
+Determination: The Park is closed to alcohol consumption in parking areas because such activity is inappropriate considering the other uses of the Park, impacts to the visitor experience for other visitors, and safety concerns within visitor circulation routes and on/near roadways.